 - If you are not sure which specifications to select, run a job using the system defaults, then adjust the JSL to meet your requirements.
 You can modify an existing JSL in the same manner. - Remember the command override sequence.
-It is much easier to specify generic or global characteristics at the system level, for example, than to specify the same specifications repeatedly for each job or catalog. - Remember that the specifications that you make in your JSL can be changed easily.
+It is much easier to specify generic or global characteristics at the system level, for example, than to specify the same specifications repeatedly for each job or catalog. - Remember that the specifications you make in your JSL can be changed easily.
 By including the IDEN command, you can allow DJDEs to override PDL commands on a page or record basis.
-(Refer to "Using the IDEN command to enable DJDEs" in chapter 5 for further information.)
+Refer to the "Using the IDEN command to enable DJDEs" section of the "Using Dynamic Job Descriptor Entries (DJDEs)" chapter for further information.
 Also, certain selections entered at the user interface can alter the print job in such areas as the number of copies to be printed and paper feed specifications. - It is sometimes helpful to sketch the page layout, including page orientation, logos, fonts, and the point of origin for printing on the page.